FAIRmedia-AT/FM-V2T/README.md

 ## Annotation Details
 - **Detailed Descriptions**:
-  - English descriptions generated using [VideoLLama2](https://github.com/DAMO-NLP-SG/Video-LLaMA) and [InternLM-XComposer-2.5](https://github.com/InternLM/InternLM-XComposer) with a 200-word prompt:
+  - English descriptions are manually corrected after pre-describing videos using [VideoLLama2](https://github.com/DAMO-NLP-SG/Video-LLaMA) and [InternLM-XComposer-2.5](https://github.com/InternLM/InternLM-XComposer) with a 200-word prompt:
     <!-- PromptID = 18 -->
     ```
     Describe this video, exactly and only focus on what is visible, without imagining any details that are not visible!
 Answer what can be seen, where the video was shot, what persons, animals or buildings etc. can be seen.
 What is happening in the video?
 When was the video filmed at day or night for example ...
 Is there something unique to this video?
 Limit the description to 200 words!
     ```
-  - German translations produced using the [No Language Left Behind (NLLB)](https://ai.meta.com/research/no-language-left-behind/) and [Llama 3.1 8B Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct) model with manually aggregation and revison.
+  - German translations are manually revised after producing proposal-translations using [No Language Left Behind (NLLB)](https://ai.meta.com/research/no-language-left-behind/) and [Llama 3.1 8B Instruct](https://huggingface.co/meta-llama/Llama-3.1-8B-Instruct).
 - **Summary Descriptions**:
   - "gold_caption": 20 manually refined short captions created in the style of the [MSR-VTT](https://cove.thecvf.com/datasets/839) format, derived from detailed annotations using [ChatGPT](https://chatgpt.com/) with the prompt:
     ```